ethanlee515/strange-sudoko-solver/README.md

 ## Results

 The C++ version finished running after slightly less than 24 hours and produced a correct answer.
+The JavaScript version cannot produce correct answers within a reasonable timeframe unless a significant proportion of cages are removed.